- The Preview Dialer is currently compatible with Callbar App (Electron) only.

 - Talkdesk campaigns - object that stores data at the campaign level.

 - Talkdesk campaign calls - object that stores data about the calls from a specific Dialer campaign.

 - Talkdesk campaign agents - object that relates the assigned agents to a Talkdesk campaign.

 Additionally, the call context data is available on the Talkdesk Activities object.
-For the specific Salesforce Dialer calls, a Talkdesk activity will be created for calls marked as Completed or Not Answered on the Talkdesk Campaign.
-The Salesforce Dialer will not create a Talkdesk activity record for calls on the Talkdesk Campaign when the call fails, is skipped, not dialed, or has an invalid number.
+For the specific Preview and Power Dialer for Salesforce calls, a Talkdesk activity will be created for calls marked as Completed or Not Answered on the Talkdesk Campaign.
+Preview and Power Dialer for Salesforce will not create a Talkdesk activity record for calls on the Talkdesk Campaign when the call fails, is skipped, not dialed, or has an invalid number.